 Almost every time Microsoft deployed a new Windows 10 update, all of sudden we saw people complaining about their PC problem.
 One of those problems is a continuous loop when trying to shutdown the computer.

-Instead of shutting down properly, it goes back to the welcome screen — a similar result when you restarting the machine.
-There are lots of factors that may causing this issue, but the following solution could help you.
+Instead of shutting down properly, it goes back to the welcome screen — a similar result when you restart the machine.
+There are lots of factors that may be causing this issue, but the following solution could help you.

 2. On the left bar, click the Choose what the power buttons do.